Missouri State Public Defender Commission

 The governing body of the Missouri State Public Defender System is a Commission appointed by the Governor.
 The term of office of each commissioner is six years or until a successor is selected.
 Commissioners may succeed themselves.

 The Public Defender Commission is responsible for the hiring of the State Public Defender Director.
 They also, with the assistance of the Director, determine the philosophy of the State Public Defender System.
 They review the budget request prepared by the Director and provide support of the request before the legislature.
 They make any rules needed for the administration of the State Public Defender System.

-Charles R. Jackson, Vice Chair
+Charles Atwell, Chair

 A. Crista Hogan

 Crista Hogan has served as executive director of the 1,000 member Springfield Metropolitan Bar Association since October, 2001, after practicing law for a decade.Â She also serves as executive director of the Springfield Metropolitan Bar Foundation.Â During her tenure the Springfield Bar has been recognized locally, statewide and nationally for innovative programs designed to promote the legal profession and advance justice.Â She attended the George Washington University, obtaining a BBA with Business Economics and Public Policy as her major field of study.Â She received her Juris Doctorate degree from the University of Tulsa. Â Miss Hogan has actively volunteered for civic and charitable organizations her entire life.Â She is a past president of the Junior League of Springfield, the Kitchen Foundation Board and currently serves on the Missouri Supreme Court Commission on Racial and Ethnic Fairness.Â She was appointed to the Public Defender Commission in July 2014.Â Hogan served as Secretary from December 13, 2019 – June 30, 2020.